Click on the image to vote for this site.

 nickel and gold.
 Expect to find definite preferences on certain

 reservoirs.
 However, don’t get hung up on one specific color.
+Keep

 switching colors until someone finds the hot color of that particular